PdgarHern/OdooCustomModel/README.md

 </div>

 ###
-Lastly, a deatle has been added to every *kanbas view*.
+Lastly, a detail has been added to every *kanbas view*.
 That's a transform when hoover.<br/>
 <br/>
 Hoover off (on "Employees"):<br/>
 <div align="center">